Albert0i/RedisVectorSearch/README.md

 ##### **important notes**

 1. When performing a KNN vector search, you specify <top_k> nearest neighbors.
-However, the default Redis query LIMIT parameter (used for pagination) is 10.
+However, **the default Redis query LIMIT parameter (used for pagination) is 10**.
 In order to get <top_k> returned results, you must also specify LIMIT 0 <top_k> in your search command.
 See examples below.

-2. By default, the results are sorted by their document's score.
+2. **By default, the results are sorted by their document's score**.
 To sort by vector similarity score, use SORTBY <distance_field>.
 See examples below.

 3. Depending on your chosen distance metric, the calculated distance between vectors in an index have different bounds.
-For example, Cosine distance is bounded by 2, while L2 distance is not bounded.
-When performing a vector range query, the best practice is to adjust the <radius> parameter based on your use case and required recall or precision metrics.
+For example, **Cosine distance is bounded by 2**, while L2 distance is not bounded. **When performing a vector range query, the best practice is to adjust the <radius> parameter based on your use case** and required recall or precision metrics.

 ##### **Vector search examples**